Careers at UCA

 - Participate in ongoing assessment and evaluation of the family’s goals

-- Other relevant related duties, as assigned
+- Other related duties, as assigned

 Client Service Documentation: